hsl1230/mortgage-calculator/README.md

 NodeJs Version: v18.1.0

+## Prerequisite

+Docker installed on Ubuntu

+Tested on docker Docker version 20.10.17, build 100c701 on Ubuntu 22.04 LTS

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.